Get Me Bodied: Live performances

 "Get Me Bodied" was also included in the set list of the I Am...
 World Tour (2009–10) and the revue I Am...
 Yours which was also part of the tour.
 Prior to the performance of the song, Beyoncé asked the crowd "Are ya'll ready to dance?" and went on singing it wearing a sequin dress with a big bow on the back while performing dance routines with her background dancers.
 While reviewing Beyoncé's performance at the O2 Arena in London, Michael Cragg of the website musicOMH noted that the song was executed with "in double-quick time".
 A writer of Billboard magazine noted that the song was performed with high energy during Beyoncé's concert at the Madison Square Garden.
 However, while reviewing Beyoncé's concert in Perth in September, 2009, Jay Hana from The Sunday Times felt that the show was "only let down by weaker, less melodic songs such as Get Me Bodied".
 The song was included on the live albums I Am...
 World Tour (2010) which contained performances filmed during the tour and I Am...
 Yours: An Intimate Performance at Wynn Las Vegas filmed during the eponymous revue.
 In late May, 2012, Beyoncé performed "Get Me Bodied" during her Revel Presents: Beyoncé Live revue in Atlantic City, New Jersey, United States' entertainment resort, hotel, casino and spa, Revel.
 During the performance Beyoncé and her back-up dancers performed a swing dance and formations inspired by Bob Fosse.
 Chuck Darrow of The Philadelphia Inquirer was positive about the performance of the song during the revue, saying, "As for the music, Beyonce kept the needle in the red zone for much of the show, dealing primarily in such full-throttle, groove-intensive signature tracks as...
 'Get Me Bodied'".
 Brad Wete of Complex magazine wrote that Beyoncé was "shimmying" while performing "Get Me Bodied".
 In 2013, "Get Me Bodied" was added to the set list of The Mrs. Carter Show World Tour.
 In 2018, she performed the song with Solange during her Coachella headlining performance.
+In 2023, Beyoncé performed the song in a melody with "Church Girl" off of her album Renaissance (2022) on the Renaissance World Tour.

 Cover versions

 Girl Talk included a sample of "Get Me Bodied" in the song "No Pause" from his album Feed the Animals (2008).
-During the finale of the tenth season of American Idol on May 25, 2011, the lady contestants joined together onstage to perform "Get Me Bodied" along with a medley of Beyoncé's other hit singles.
+During the finale of the tenth season of American Idol on May 25, 2011, the lady contestants joined onstage to perform "Get Me Bodied" along with a medley of Beyoncé's other hit singles.
 Adam Graham from MTV News noted that "each singer [was] working the stage with maximum 'tude."